GaoleMeng/EECS498-MDE-Mboard/README.md

 0. Configuration Sceen:
 - Configure the keyboard to your hand by placing your four fingers on the screen within the outlined area (if on a simulator, you will have to click where you want your fingers to be one by one).
 Follow the on-screen directions to do this.
 - If you are satisfied with the postioning, click confirm.
 This will bring you to the main typing screen (1).
 Otherwise, you can click reset to restart this process.
-- If your positioning will cause overlapping keys in the later view or is not inside the outline area, you will get a warning on that and you need to choose a new positioning by moving your four fingers until the app asks you to confirm or reset.
+- If your positioning will cause overlapping keys in the later view or is not inside the outlined area, you will get a warning on that and you need to choose a new positioning by moving your four fingers until the app asks you to confirm or reset.
 Please do not keep your fingers to close to each other.

 1. Main typing screen:
 - On your computer, set the cursor to where you want to type (Notes, Word, etc.)